Diocese of Crookston: 2007 to present

-Pope Benedict XVI in 2007 appointed Monsignor Michael Hoeppner of the Diocese of Winona as the next bishop of Crookston.
-Following a Vatican investigation of Hoeppener for coercing a sexual abuse victim, Pope Francis ordered his resignation as the bishop of Crookston.
-The pope accepted it on April 13, 2021.
+Pope Benedict XVI appointed Monsignor Michael Hoeppner of the Diocese of Winona as the next bishop of Crookston in 2007.
+Following a Vatican investigation of Hoeppner for coercing a sexual abuse victim, Pope Francis ordered his resignation as the bishop of Crookston.
+The pope accepted it on April 13, 2021.In 2021, Pope Francis named Auxiliary Bishop Andrew Cozzens of Saint Paul and Minneapolis as the next bishop of Crookston.

-As of 2023, the bishop of the Diocese of Crookston is Andrew Cozzens, formerly an auxiliary bishop of Saint Paul and Minneapolis.
-He was appointed by Francis in late 2021.
+The diocese opened the cause for the canonization of Anna Zervas, known by her religious name of Mary Annella, in 2025.
+A member of the Benedictine Order in St. Joseph, Minnesota, Zervas died in 1926.
+Soon after her death, people began reporting intercessions from her to the church.